SUSE/skuba/ci/infra/vmware/README.md

-`authorized_keys` - A list of ssh public keys that will be installed on all nodes `repositories` - Additional repositories that will be added on all nodes `packages` - Additional packages that will be installed on all nodes `caasp_registry_code` - Provide SUSE CaaSP Product Registration Code in `registration.auto.tfvars` file to register product against official repositories
+`authorized_keys` - A list of ssh public keys that will be installed on all nodes `repositories` - Additional repositories that will be added on all nodes `packages` - Additional packages that will be installed on all nodes

+Please use one from the following options:

+`caasp_registry_code` - Provide SUSE CaaSP Product Registration Code in `registration.auto.tfvars` file to register product against official repositories

+`rmt_server_name` - Provide SUSE Repository Mirroring Tool Server Name in ￼ `registration.auto.tfvars` file to register product against official repositories